- Home

 Although advances in surgical techniques have made surgery safer, there are still things that may be unknown or not go as planned.
 Complications may also occur during surgery and after surgery.

 Overall, you and your surgeon should feel that the expected benefits are greater than the possible risks.
-Sometimes there are few options other than surgery.
+For some cancers, there are few options other than surgery.
+For other cancers, there is more than one recommended treatment pathway.
+Talk to your surgeon about your options.
 If you are unsure, ask for a second opinion from another specialist.

 More resources